pyglfw/pyglfw/README.rst

 Introduction
 ============

-At the moment of development there were numerous implementations of bindings for glfw library to python.
+At the moment of development there were already available numerous variants of bindings for the glfw library to python.
-Besides NIH syndrome these binding were developed with the following assumptions in mind:
+Besides driving by NIH syndrome these binding were developed with following assumptions in mind:

  - Compatibility with GLFW version 3 and higher api.
  - Support for both Python2 (2.7) and Python3 (3.3+).